OS/2 FOOTBALL Boot Disk (v7.68.17)

 This disk contained a prototype version of OS/2 from February 1987, code-named FOOTBALL (aka PIGSKIN).
 It predated the completion of OS/2 1.0 by some eight months and was based on the SIZZLE fork, which started around November 1986.

-On boot, it displays the following version banner:
+On startup, FOOTBALL displays the following banner:

 CP-DOS version 1.0 Copyright 1986,1987 Microsoft Corp.
 PIGSKIN Internal revision 7.68.17, 87/02/26